 Mid-range chipsets with integrated 5G modems, such as the Exynos 980 and Snapdragon 765G, should consume slightly less power than the premium tier external modems used in flagship smartphones.
 This may be partially why phones like the LG Velvet and reportedly even the Google Pixel 5 are set to ditch Qualcomm’s power-hungry flagship tier chipset, the Snapdragon 865.
 Again though, these SoCs have slower peak speeds, so it’s another power versus performance trade-off.

-The move to 5G hardware has certainly increased the necessity for larger battery capacities.
-However, whether this is an important purchasing consideration depends on whether you’re actually on a 5G or 4G network.
-If you’re sticking with a 4G tariff for now, then power consumption from these components won’t be as high and battery life should be more in line with previous generations.
+The move to 5G hardware has undoubtedly increased the necessity for larger battery capacities.
+However, whether this is a crucial purchasing consideration depends on whether you’re actually on a 5G or 4G network.
+If you’re sticking with a 4G tariff for now, then power consumption from these components won’t be as high, and battery life should be more in line with previous generations.
 Again though, this all depends on other hardware.
 According to Redmi general manager Lu Weibing, the move from 4G to 5G typically consumes at least 20% more power.
 So you’ll need a roughly 20% larger battery capacity to achieve the same battery life as an equivalent 4G phone.

 Looking out for the best battery life

 Our stress test doesn’t identify a direct correlation between capacity and battery life because there isn’t one.
-Bigger batteries obviously provide more power to play with, but the underlying hardware choices made by manufacturers have just as big of an impact on actual battery life results.
+Bigger batteries obviously provide more power to play with, but manufacturers’ underlying hardware choices have just as big of an impact on actual battery life results.

 There are far more pieces to the battery life puzzle than just pure capacity.